pnxtech/local-k8s/README.md

 kubectl port-forward --address 0.0.0.0 service/redis-cluster-ip-service 6379:6379
 ```

-## Optional using ngrok
+## Optional: using ngrok

 ```
  ./ngrok.exe http --subdomain=cjus 80
 ```

 ## Use of Redis
-This repo uses RedisStack to enable a local Redis cluster.
+This repo uses RedisStack to enable a local Redis server.
 It's highly recommended that you consider using RedisInsight to access the Redis Service.

 Download a version for your OS: https://redis.io/docs/stack/insight/#download-the-latest-redisinsight